 Course Description: The Audio Production course focuses on the aesthetic qualities of sound production in the studio and live environment.
 It will analyze the impact of digital and analog audio technology as a vital part of communication in the world today.
 Students will creatively express and develop written ideas within groups and individuals including, proposals, budgets, and musical compositions.
 Students will also write and produce podcasts, webcasts, and songs in a variety of formats.
-Instruction in the creative process that precedes any final project including writing, rewriting, collaboration, and more rewrites will be a main focus.
-Students will also study the impact audio and sound production on our society from a social, economic, and political viewpoint.
+Students will also study the impact audio and sound production in our society.
 Students will learn the history of sound production and the technological advances in the art form.
-Knowledge and utilization of microphones, digital, analog and computer-based audio editing and recording equipment, and software programs such as Reason and Pro Tools will be a secondary focal point.
+Knowledge and utilization of microphones, digital, analog and computer-based audio editing and recording equipment, and software programs such as Pro Tools, Adobe Audition, and Sony Acid.
 Study and training in the Audio Production course will prepare students for careers in music engineering and production, post-production for film and television, and live sound-mixing for theater and concerts.
 This course meets UC A-G "F" entrance requirement.